Ex Astris Scientia

 Classification: past incursion, corrected

-TOS: Assignment: Earth Unlike in almost all other episodes the Enterprise, using the slingshot effect, travels back in time intentionally to investigate an atomic bomb detonation in Earth's atmosphere in 1968.
-Such missions seem to be prohibited by the Temporal Directive in the 24th century and later.
-Having arrived in the 20th century, the Enterprise crew and a mysterious man called Gary Seven both attempt to prevent an nuclear conflict, however, they hinder one another in doing so.
-The result of the uncoordinated efforts is a nuclear explosion in the atmosphere about 100 miles above the surface, whose investigation is exactly the reason for the time travel in the first place.
+Anyway, having arrived in the 20th century, the Enterprise crew and a mysterious man called Gary Seven both attempt to prevent a nuclear conflict, however, they hinder one another in doing so.
+The result of the uncoordinated efforts is a nuclear explosion in the atmosphere just 104 miles above the surface, whose investigation is exactly the reason for the time travel in the first place.
 So this episode presupposes a predestined timeline that is not actually changed by any of the time traveler's actions.
-This is inconsistent with most other episodes, and especially not with the two other occurrences of the slingshot effect where there is no sign of predetermination.
+This is inconsistent with most other episodes, and especially it is not in line with the two other occurrences of the slingshot effect ("Tomorrow is Yesterday" and "Star Trek: The Voyage Home") where there is no sign of predetermination.

 Classification: predestined past incursion ("causality loop")

-TOS: Wink of an Eye In a broad sense this episode involves time travel.
-Time elapses very fast for the Scalosians with respect to the Enterprise crew and the rest of the universe.
-The crew notices nothing of the Scalosians' presence but some insect-like humming, the latter being just moving and speaking too fast to be perceived.
+In a broad sense this episode involves time travel.
+Time passes very fast for the Scalosians relative to the Enterprise crew and to the rest of the universe.
+The crew notices nothing of the Scalosians' presence but some insect-like buzzing.
+This is because they are moving and speaking too fast to be perceived.
 Vice versa, the Scalosians see the Enterprise crew stand still.
 The effect of imperceptibility requires a speed ratio Scalosians/Enterprise of roughly 1,000,000.
-In this case Kirk and Spock would have spent several decades on the fast time level and should have aged accordingly, while only a few minutes would have passed by from the perspective of their crewmates.
-Besides, already at a ratio of 100 a human being, whose aural perception has a cut-off frequency of typically about 15kHz, could not hear any talking or noise of the accelerated people while still being able to see them.
+In this case Kirk and Spock would have spent several decades on the fast time level and should have aged accordingly, while only a couple of minutes would have passed from the perspective of their crewmates.
+Besides, already at a ratio of 100 a human being, whose aural perception has a cut-off frequency of typically 15kHz, could not hear any talking or noise of the accelerated people while still being able to see them.

-The most striking inconsistency of this episode is that the effect is not due to some technological device that alters the course of time itself, but is based on the solely biological acceleration of organisms.
-When Captain Kirk drinks the drugged coffee, his body begins to run faster as well, while he stays within our space-time.
-The problem is that body functions, e.g. heartbeat and blood circulation, metabolism and neural activity, are subject to strict physical and biological limitations, and cannot just be accelerated, let alone by a factor of some 1,000,000.
-Not only is a brain working at multiple light speed a biological miracle, it is also physically impossible within normal space-time.
 On the other hand, the problem of UV or, vice versa, IR shift in case of different time levels does not occur in this episode.
-While the speaking frequency of the accelerated person is of course much higher and actually too high to be perceived by a normal human, light coming from the person is subject to the normal laws of physics.
-So the invisibility effect in this case is based on the inertia of the human eye and possibly on a Doppler shift that is not negligible -- and not because the light waves themselves are "accelerated".
-The internal sensors of the Enterprise, however, should have been able to track the Scalosians' movements, since we can suppose they are much more advanced than present-day image sensors.
+While the speaking frequency of the accelerated person is of course much higher and actually too high to be perceived by a normal human being, light coming from the person is subject to the normal laws of physics.
+So the invisibility effect in this case is based on the inertia of the human eye and possibly on a Doppler shift that is not negligible -- and not because the light waves themselves would be "accelerated" and hence shifted to UV.
+The internal sensors of the Enterprise, however, should have been able to track the Scalosians' movements better, since we can suppose they are much more advanced than present-day image sensors.

 Classification: different time levels

-TOS: All Our Yesterdays It is a really weird idea to send back the whole population of a doomed planet to the past, since this would cause millionfold paradoxes that interfere with each other, even if all time travelers did their best to obey the non-incursion directive.
+It is a really weird idea to send back the whole population of a doomed planet to the past, since this would cause millionfold paradoxes that interfere with each other, even if all time travelers did their best to obey the non-incursion directive.
 However, exactly this was done on the planet Sarpeidon.
 The time portal itself and Mr. Atoz (A to Z) are not affected by the paradoxes, or the paradoxes just do not become obvious.

-Classification: past incursion, without visible consequences
+Classification: past incursion, without visible consequences, but biological impact of time travel

 The Movies

-Star Trek IV: The Voyage Home Using the slingshot effect, Captain Kirk & crew "time warp" to the 20th century in a Klingon Bird-of-Prey to get hold of a humpback whale.
-It is not evident why it is necessary to land the ship in San Francisco which probably consumes much more energy than staying in orbit.
-Moreover, the ship on the ground could be detected any time.
 In the 20th century the crew members do no care very much about the timeline, and they produce a lot of possible paradoxes due to their mere presence and their actions.
 The most severe error is to reveal the formula of transparent aluminium which will almost certainly alter history and lead to a paradox.
-Moreover, Chekov's phaser and communicator which remain in the past and the unforgettable hospital scene with a patient suddenly growing a new kidney and other "miracles" will surely entail consequences.
+What's more, Chekov's phaser and communicator that remain in the past and the unforgettable hospital scene with a patient suddenly growing a new kidney and other "miracles" will surely entail consequences.
 Finally, Gillian Taylor who may have given birth to children leaves the 20th century without anyone considering the consequences.

 On an ironical side note, the windows of Starfleet Headquarters in the 23rd century are still made of glass which gets shattered by the storms induced by the Whale Probe.
 Glass could be still in use, but in such a crucial place?